What precautions are we taking to protect students from COVID-19?

 What is the difference between American Heart Association (AHA), American Red Cross (ARC), and American Safety & Health Institute (ASHI)?

 There really is not much of a difference at all.
 All three certifying bodies follow the same national standards and the same science.
 You'll learn the same things in each course from each provider.
 The differences come from what each organization does and why some agencies work closer with one as compared to another.
 For years, the American Heart Association was one of the only organizations who provided advanced training and certification for cardiac care for medical staff.
 This meant many hospitals required their staff to become CPR certified by the AHA and not the Red Cross or ASHI.
-But ASHI now also offers ACLS.
+But ASHI and the Red Cross now also offers ACLS.
 And, many medical professionals do not require advanced cardiac life support training so they can receive BLS certification from Red Cross or ASHI.
 If you do not need BLS certification and only community or lay-person CPR or First Aid, then Red Cross or ASHI is sufficient.
 Red Cross focuses their efforts on disaster relief and much of their training funds are used for that.
-Their CPR, BLS, and First Aid classes cost a bit more.
 ASHI has the same high standards, but they only focus on emergency and workplace safety training.
-Their prices are lower which make them more affordable.
+Their prices are sometimes lower, which make them more affordable.
 Blue Spectrum Solutions offers CPR training from the Red Cross and ASHI.
 Check with us to see which class would be best for you or your organization.

 What is the difference between BLS (Basic Life Support) and CPR/AED?